paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-13a-child-nutrition.md

 Subsec. (b)(6), (13).
 Pub.
 L. 99–500 and Pub.
 L. 99–591, § 372(b)(1), and Pub.
 L. 99–661, § 4502(b)(1), amended pars.
 (6) and (13) identically, substituting “Health and Human Services” for “Health, Education, and Welfare”.

 Subsec. (c)(2).
 Pub.
 L. 99–500 and Pub.
 L. 99–591, § 314(1), and Pub.
 L. 99–661, § 4104(1), amended par.
-(2) identically, substituting “Subject to amounts appropriated to carry out this section under subsection (g) of this section” for “Subject to the authorization levels specified in subsection (g) of this section for the fiscal years ending September 30, 1979, and September 30, 1980, and subject to amounts appropriated for this program for the fiscal year ending September 30, 1981, and for each succeeding fiscal year ending on or before September 30, 1984”.
+(2) identically, substituting “Subject to amounts appropriated to carry out this section under subsection (g)” for “Subject to the authorization levels specified in subsection (g) of this section for the fiscal years ending September 30, 1979, and September 30, 1980, and subject to amounts appropriated for this program for the fiscal year ending September 30, 1981, and for each succeeding fiscal year ending on or before September 30, 1984”.

 Subsec. (c)(4).
 Pub.
 L. 99–500 and Pub.
 L. 99–591, § 342(a), and Pub.
 L. 99–661, § 4302(a), amended subsec. (c) identically, adding par.
 (4).